Kraken is considered an instituion by many. It is one of the original cryptocurrency exchanges that has been around for over 6 years.

 Unfortunately, unlike competing exchanges such as Coinbase and Bitstamp, there is no phone support at Kraken.
 You can always get in touch with them through social media though and they seem to be relatively responsive on their twitter feeds.

-Something that we found quite helpful was the Kraken Status page.
+Something that we found quite helpful to supplement the customer support was the Kraken Status page.
 This is where traders can go to get a live update on the trading systems and website at Kraken.

 This is not something that most other exchanges have offered and it seems as if Kraken has learned a lesson from the recent downtime debacle during December 2017 and January 2018.